Model#

 Solving a Model#

-Model has a function named solve that allows user to solve the specified model.
+The Model class has a function named solve that allows users to solve the specified model.

 from gamspy import Container, Variable, Equation, Model, Sense, Problem, Options